richard-strauss-werke/strauss-ODD/README.md

     - `rswa.extension.MEI-music.xml`
     - `rswa.extension.xinclude.xml`

-	The MEI ODDs in two versions, one with prefixes to be used in conjunction with TEI, one without.
-In both files, the TEI namespace has been added to the root element:
+	The MEI ODDs in two versions, one with prefixes to be used in conjunction with TEI, one without:

     - `mei-source.2.1.0.xml`
-    - `mei-source.2.1.0-prefixes.xml`
+    - `mei-source.xml` (prefixed version)

 - `xslt` - the xslt directory contains scripts for the transformation of internal TEI files used for production to TEI conformant published versions